AnagSarcaser/software/README.md

 # software
 A Vehicle Renting project based on local network area which can help same area people in the case of emergency
-This is a end to end project
+This is an end to end project